-There are no financial covenants associated with the Credit Agreement.
-However, the Credit Agreement does contain negative covenants restricting the Company's activities, including limitations on dispositions, mergers or acquisitions; encumbering its intellectual property; incurring indebtedness or liens; paying dividends; making certain investments; and engaging in certain other business transactions.
-As of March 31, 2021, the Company is not in violation of any of its covenants under the Credit Agreement.
-The obligations under the Credit Agreement are subject to acceleration upon the occurrence of specified events of default, including a material adverse change in the Company's business, operations or financial or other condition.
+There are no financial covenants associated with the Fourth Amendment.
+However, the Fourth Amendment does contain negative covenants restricting the Company's activities, including limitations on dispositions, mergers or acquisitions; encumbering its intellectual property; incurring indebtedness or liens; paying dividends; making certain investments; and engaging in certain other business transactions.
+As of June 30, 2021, the Company was not in violation of any of its covenants under the Fourth Amendment.
+The obligations under the Fourth Amendment are subject to acceleration upon the occurrence of specified events of default, including a material adverse change in the Company's business, operations or financial or other condition.
 The debt is collateralized by substantially all of the Company's assets, including its intellectual property.

-In accordance with the Credit Agreement, in connection with the Company's desire to issue and sell the 2026 Convertible Notes, the Company amended the terms of its debt with existing lenders in February 2019.
-The amendment added to the Credit Agreement, among other provisions, a negative covenant restricting the Company from paying the holders of the 2026 Convertible Notes ahead in priority to the existing lenders, for so long as indebtedness remains outstanding under the Credit Facility, and a cross-default provision to establish that an event of default under the purchase agreement for the 2026 Convertible Notes also constitutes an event of default under the Credit Agreement.
+In accordance with the 2021 Amended Credit Facility, among other provisions, a negative covenant restricting the Company from paying the holders of the 2026 Convertible Notes ahead in priority to the existing lenders, for so long as indebtedness remains outstanding under the Credit Facility, and a cross-default provision to establish that an event of default under the purchase agreement for the 2026 Convertible Notes also constitutes an event of default under the Fourth Amendment.